sharmasushil/BEVSeg2GTA/README.md

 ## Our proposed architecture ⛓️
-Our proposed BEVSeg2GTA architecture:} Our method for jointly segmenting vehicles and predicting the trajectory of the ego vehicle consists of several stages.
+Our proposed BEVSeg2GTA architecture: Our method for jointly segmenting vehicles and predicting the trajectory of the ego vehicle consists of several stages.
 Initially, we extract image features across different scales and integrate a camera-aware positional embedding to address perspective distortion.
 Following this, we employ map-view positional embedding and cross-attention layers to gather contextual insights from various viewpoints and enhance the segmentation accuracy of the ego vehicle.
 The segmented results are then passed through a $k$NN to generate embeddings representing the surrounding environment.
 These embeddings are further utilized as input to a probabilistic layer for trajectory prediction, leveraging contextual information from the surrounding scene.
 Stars are used to indicate the novel contributions of this work (\textcolor{red}{red} and \textcolor{green}{green} indicating major and minor component contributions, respectively.

 <img src="https://github.com/user-attachments/assets/f2287b30-3123-4085-8455-05eab78b23d1" width ="850">